 Step 6.
-Lastly, make sure that Use Proxy Server option is unchecked, then press OK to save the changes.
+Lastly, ensure that the Use Proxy Server option is unchecked, then press OK to save the changes.

-After disabling the proxy server on your computer, restart it and go back to your web browser and try to access a website to see if you are able to connect to the internet already.
+After disabling the proxy server on your computer, restart it and go back to your web browser and try to access a website to see if you can connect to the internet.

 Method 3: Clear Your Browser’s Cache.

-Browser’s cache is helpful for loading up websites that you always access faster.
-However, this cache can increase its size in the long run which can slow down your browser instead of making it faster.
+The browser’s cache helps load up websites that you consistently access faster.
+However, this cache can increase its size in the long run, slowing down your browser instead of making it faster.

 To fix this, you should clear your browser cache at least once a month.
 Check out the steps below on how to clear your browsing cache.

 Step 1.
-On your Desktop, find the browser that you are using and open it.
+On your Desktop, find the browser you are using and open it.